TITLE 86: REVENUE

 a) The following are ineligible for any license under the Act:

-1) Any person who has been convicted of a felony within 10 years of the date of the application;
+1) Any person who has been convicted of a felony within the last 10 years prior to the date of the application;

 3) Any person who has had any license issued under the Bingo License and Tax Act [230 ILCS 25], Illinois Pull Tabs and Jar Games Act [230 ILCS 20] or Charitable Games Act [230 ILCS 30] revoked by the Department;